codex-academy/codeX_Feb2015Intro/t6-test-changing-colours.md

 ## T6 Test changing colours

-Now using TDD to create a Constructor Function (also called a Class) that makes it easy to set the Test Colour of a block.
+Now use TDD to create a Constructor Function (also called a Class) that makes it easy to set the Test Colour of a block.
 Call the function `SetTestStatus`.
 The constructor function should take the element id as a parameter.
 It should have two functions called `testFailed` and `testPassed`

 Using it should look like this: